Culture of Lahore: Cuisine

 Some of the trendiest restaurants in Lahore are concentrated on the M M Alam Road in Gulberg.
 Here, dozens of high-class culinary outlets, ranging from Western franchises to traditional, ethnic, or theme restaurants, attract all classes of Lahore's citizens.
 New restaurants are constantly opening, and the business is extremely competitive.
 Many boisterous restaurants of Lahore are open late into the night.
-Some branches of Pizza Hut and McDonald's are open 24/7; McDonald's and KFC also offer a home delivery service.
+Some branches of Pizza Hut and Simply Sufi XPRS, McDonald's are open 24/7; McDonald's and KFC also offer a home delivery service.

 Lahore also boasts a unique restaurant housed in a 300-year-old Kothi-style dwelling of a famous artist which was once a brothel.
 At different times in the life of this property, Hindu, Buddhist, Christian, and Muslim families have owned it.
 Another famous Lahore landmark is the Pak Tea House in Anarkali, long a favoured haunt of intellectuals and artists.

 There are popular shisha bars (offering the flavoured tobacco pipes commonly found in Middle Eastern nations), attractive food outlets, and musical concerts and shows.
 Alcohol is available to foreigners who request it at certain hotels, but is generally not sold in public.
 Lahoris are known for their exquisite taste in food, so the market has produced some of the most versatile, classy and inviting restaurants in the world.
 The blend of food at some uniquely expressive locales is exceptional.